BlakeRain/blakerain.com/content/blog/a-new-website-builder/index.md

 Things get a little bit more complicated from here onwards.
 First of all, we want to use different templates for different pages.
 The quickest way to do this was to use a simple script:
 `scripts/select-template.sh`.
-This script basically takes the path to the JSON file, examines it, and the picks the corresponding template.
+This script basically takes the path to the JSON file, examines it, and then picks the corresponding template.
 If the script finds that the `template` property is set in the frontmatter, the value of that property is used as the template file.
 This let's me directly override the template file in the Markdown document:

 ```markdown